 Jewellery: Let's Get Technical

 Jewellery is one of the most precious, sentimental and widespread gifts that we receive, especially over the holidays.
 Not only is it highly personal, but jewellery may also be treasured for its uniqueness, value and sometimes, its rarity.
 Here we present some general terminology and information that can greatly benefit you on your future jewellery endeavors.
-We start with a common question:

-So, is it jewelry or jewellery?
+Is it jewelry or jewellery?

 These odd variations in spelling can cause much confusion, but it simply comes down to differences between British English and American English.
 The British standard spelling adds '-lery' to jewel: jewellery, whereas the American spelling adds '-ry' to jewel, becoming jewelry.
 To make matters more confusing, in Canada and Australia they alternate between both spellings.